 |Required Education||Bachelor's degree|

 The basic requirement for most forensic science technician jobs is a bachelor's degree in forensic science or a natural science, such as chemistry, biology, molecular biology or physics.
 While forensic science is offered as a major at some schools, many colleges and universities offer this field of study as a concentration of another major, such as chemistry.
-According to the American Academy of Forensic Science (AAFS), the most important thing is to choose a major that provides extensive coursework in math and a minimum of 24 academic units of biology or chemistry (www.aafs.org).
+According to the American Academy of Forensic Science (AAFS), aspiring forensic scientists should choose a major that provides extensive coursework in math and a minimum of 24 academic units of biology or chemistry (www.aafs.org).

-In addition to extensive math and science coursework, classes in criminal justice, criminal law, forensic archaeology, statistics, public speaking and composition may also be useful.
-Forensic science technicians often take continuing education courses throughout their career.
+In addition to extensive math and science coursework, forensic scientist classes may also involve criminal justice, criminal law, forensic archaeology, statistics, public speaking and composition.
+Individuals often take continuing education courses throughout their career to further their forensic scientist training.
 The AAFS accredits forensic science programs through Forensic Science Education Programs Accreditation Commission (FEPAC).
 A list of accredited programs is provided on the AAFS website.